Skip to content

 The Optimization Landscape

-The loss surface is a high-dimensional terrain where SGD with momentum acts like a ball rolling downhill.
+The loss surface is a high-dimensional terrain, and SGD with momentum is a ball rolling across it: velocity carries it through flat regions and past shallow dips.

 Instructor